asu-cis-capstone/boulders/README.md

 ## How It Will Work

-  -Back end Database: MongoDB or Postgre Database Using a server side language ( Ruby on Rails or PHP or Python tbd) process requests for data and submit it to the mobile application or website in JSON.
+  Back end Database: MongoDB or Postgre Database
+  Using a server side language ( Ruby on Rails or PHP or Python tbd) process requests for data and submit it to the mobile application or website in JSON.